Yeeldx/yeeldbox-devdocs/docs/developers/v2/ledger-plugin.md

 }
 ```

-- In [tests/Yeeldx/abis/](https://github.com/LedgerHQ/app-plugin-Yeeldx/tree/main/tests/Yeeldx/abis) add a new file in the format `address_of_the_new_vault_in_lowercase.json` with the abi of the new vault in it.
+- In [tests/Yeeldx/abis/](https://github.com/LedgerHQ/app-plugin-Yeeldx/tree/main/tests/Yeeldx/abis) add a new file in the format `address_of_the_new_YeeldBox_in_lowercase.json` with the abi of the new YeeldBox in it.

 ## Testing
 As there is no change in the plugin itself, tests may not be updated.